Morion (helmet)

-A morion (Spanish: morrión) is a type of open-faced combat helmet originally from the Kingdom of Castile (Spain), used from the beginning 16th to early 17th centuries, usually having a flat brim and a crest from front to back.
-Its introduction was contemporaneous with the exploration of North, Central and South America.
-Explorers such as Hernando de Soto and Coronado may have supplied them to their foot soldiers in the 1540s.
+A morion (Spanish: morrión) (Catalan: morrió) is a type of open-faced combat helmet originally from Spain, used from the beginning of the 16th century to the early-17th century.
+The morion usually had a flat brim and a crest running from front to back.
+Its introduction was contemporaneous with European exploration of much of North, Central and South America - explorers such as Hernando de Soto and Coronado may have supplied morions to their foot-soldiers in the 1540s.

 History

-The iconic morion, though popularly identified with early Spanish explorers and conquistadors, was not in use until after the conquest of Mexico by Hernán Cortés or Francisco Pizarro's conquest of the Incas in South America.
-It was widely used by the Spanish, but thirty to forty years later was also common among foot soldiers of many other European nationalities.
+The morion, though popularly identified with early Castilian explorers and conquistadors, was not in use until after the conquest of Mexico by Hernán Cortés or Francisco Pizarro's conquest of the Incas in South America.
+It was widely used by the Spanish, and thirty to forty years later was also common among foot soldiers of other European nationalities.
 Low production costs aided its popularity and dissemination, although officers and elite guards would have theirs elaborately engraved to display their wealth and status.

 The crest or comb on the top of the helmet was designed to strengthen it.
 Later versions also had cheek guards and even removable faceplates to protect the soldier from sword cuts.

-The morion's shape is derived from that of an older helmet, the Spanish kettle hat in 15th century called capacete.
+The morion's shape is derived from that of an older helmet, the Spanish kettle hat in 15th century called cabasset.
 The New Oxford American Dictionary, claims the word derives from the Spanish morrión and morro (round object).
 The Dictionary of the Spanish Language, published by the Royal Spanish Academy, indicates that the Spanish term for the helmet, morrión, derives from the noun morra, which means "the upper part of the head".
+It could also derive from morrió in Catalan, which not only designates this type of helmet, but also, among other things, a feedbag, the shape of which resembles a morion when inverted.

 In England, this helmet (also known as the pikeman's pot) is associated with the New Model Army, one of the first professional militaries.
 It was worn by pikemen, together with a breastplate and buff coat as they stood in phalanx-like pike and shot formations, protecting the flanks of the unarmored musketeers.